JaphetD/homeworkThree/README.md

 # homeworkThree

-using the flex-box method to position and style a products portion of a retailer's website.
+Using the flex-box method to position and style a products portion of a retailer's website.
 Sep 24, 2017

 # You can view the work below: